RX-M/classfiles/lab-setup.md

 To run the lab VM:
 - Download the lab system fully (do not attempt to manipulate the file until it has completely downloaded)
-- If using the .7z file, uncompress the file (you can use a 7zip compatible archiver or download 7zip here: http://www.7-zip.org/download.html)
+- If using the .7z file, use any 7Zip compatible archiver:
+     - __Windows:__ download 7zip here: http://www.7-zip.org/download.html)
+     - __Mac:__ search for the freeware "The Unarchiver" in the Mac app store
 - Launch the VM:
-     - If using VMware, double click the .vmx file (e.g. "Ubuntu 64-bit.vmx") inside the decompressed folder (if asked, say you copied the VM))
+     - If using VMware, double click the .vmx file (e.g. `Ubuntu_Xenial_Xerus.vmx`) inside the decompressed folder (if asked, say you __copied__ the VM))
      - If using Virtual Box, double click the OVA file (if asked, agree to import the VM)
-- Login to the VM with the user name "user" and the password "user"
+- Login to the VM with the username "user" and the password "user"